Deepika1120/T20-Cricket-Analysis/README.md

 *In this end-to-end data analytics project, I have used cricket T20 world cup (2022) data to build insights on a best 11 players team.

-* Best 11 players should be mix of Openers, Middle orders, Power Hitters & Bowlers based on T20 Cricket World cup performance.
+* Best 11 players should be mix of Power Hitters, Anchors / Middle Orders,Finishers, All Rounders & Bowlers based on T20 Cricket World cup performance.

 *Used web scraping (pull data from the ESPN Cricinfo website), Python, Pandas, and PowerBI tools to perform this data analytics projects.